Jaintpur

 Nitish Kumar, the chief minister of Bihar paid a tribute to him on 22 June 2006 when he visited Mahesh Babu's ancestral village, Karnauti (Mahnar, Vaishali) and announced to upgrade the Middle School, named after Kamla, the wife of Mahesh Babu.
 This school is housed in the ancestral house of Mahesh Babu, which he had donated for the education of his villagers.
 In Monghyr, Kamla Seva Sadan and the Kamla-Mahesh Library are also functioning.
 This has a collection of thousands of books which were in the reading and possession of Mahesh Babu.
 Kamla had given up consuming salt ever since the Salt Satyagraha, and used only Khadi clothes throughout her life.
 Himself having undergone the tribulations and deprivations of an orphan child, he had also established an orphanage.
 Muzaffarpur, a fastest growing city, cannot forget the contributions of Mahesh Babu and the Jaintpur Estate, as a token of which they have named the chowk of Juran Chapra in the city, after this leader.
 Mahesh Babu's eldest daughter, Krishna Shahi, represented Begusarai in Lok Sabha several times and she also served as Union Minister.
-The affairs of Estate are currently managed by Usha Sinha, followed by her two sons Anunay Kumar Singh and Dr Anuneet Sinha.
-The descendants of the royal family are Anantveer Singh, Krishangi Sinha and Treya Sinha.
+The descendants of the family are Usha Sinha, followed by her two sons Anunay Kumar Singh and Dr Anuneet Sinha and their children Anantveer Singh, Krishangi Sinha and Treya Sinha.